tjfarrar/skedastic/cran-comments.md

 This is not a misspelling.
 Alfredo R. Paloyo has [published an article](https://www.rwi-essen.de/media/content/pages/publikationen/ruhr-economic-papers/REP_11_300.pdf) on the etymology of the word, concluding that 'heteroskedasticity' is the correct spelling while 'heteroscedasticity' is incorrectly transliterated.

-* The Debian check on a previous submission attempt returned one additional NOTE:

-> checking for detritus in the temp directory ...
-NOTE
-> Found the following files/directories:
-> ‘RtmpLz8nMX\hetplot’
->  ‘RtmpLz8nMX\hetplot\X1_res_2_2019_11_07_11_52_44.png’
-> ...

-These image files are written to a subdirectory of `tempdir()` by a function `hetplot` that creates heteroskedasticity plots.
-This is in line with the CRAN Repository Policy which states that

-> Packages should not write in the user’s home filespace (including clipboards), nor
-> anywhere else on the file system apart from the R session’s temporary directory

-However, to avoid this issue recurring the relevant example has been changed to `## NOT RUN`